sethziemke/purgatory/README.md

 does what it's supposed to do

 first, it asks for what your middle child's name be if you had 3 children

+second, it asks how old you currently are